Lining your curtains

 Curtain linings can make an impact on light penetration, noise reduction and even the amount of heat that enters a room.

-Except for voile curtains we line every pair of curtains unless there is a specific reason not to (for example a voile).
+Except for voile curtains we line every pair of made to measure curtains unless there is a specific reason not to (for example a voile).
 Lining helps to improve the way the curtains hang and can extend their lifespan by offering some protection from sunlight.
 Lining also ensures the curtains can be finished beautifully with neat, invisible side and bottom hems.

 At County Fabrics we like to use a luxury poly/cotton satin as our standard (yet excellent!) house lining.
 This lining has been carefully selected to combine the softness and handle of cotton with the inherent easy care, crease resistant and durability of polyester.
 Our lining is a higher density satin for greater opacity and protection.
 It also benefits from needing minimal ironing, low residual shrinkage and can be washed at 40.
 We offer this lining in a choice of chalk, white, pearl or stone colours.